Druckansicht der Internetadresse:

 Important Dates

 There are some dates that are important for your studies.
-The application for the degree program is based on a rolling admission procedure, which starts on 01 March and lasts until 15 July.
-We recommend that foreign students apply by June 15 in order to have enough time to apply for a visa.
+The application for the degree program is based on a rolling admission procedure, which starts on 1 March and lasts until 15 July.
+We strongly recommend that foreign students apply by June 15 in order to have enough time to apply for a visa.
 It is only possible to start studying in the winter semester, which normally begins in October.

 Find out more...